jessepav/lacygoill-wiki-backup/vim/register.md

 ## When should I avoid `:let` to set the contents of a register?

-When its contents is intended to be executed as a macro, and it ends with a `CR`.
+When its contents is intended to be executed as a macro.

 ### Why?

+If you've used an escape sequence to set some terminal key:

+    exe "set <m-f>=\ef"

+When you'll execute  the register, Vim will wrongly translate  the sequence into the terminal key:

+    vim -es -Nu NONE -S <(cat <<'EOF' set ttm=10
+        exe "set <m-f>=\ef"
+        0pu=['b.', 'b.']
+        1
+        let @q = "ia.\ef.ac\e"
+        1,2norm! @q
+        %p
+        qa!
+    EOF
+    )

+    " outputs:

+        a.æ.acb.
+        a.æ.acb.

+    " expected:

+        a.b.c
+        a.b.c

+This issue does not affect a recording thanks to the patch [8.1.1003][1].
+I think that, during a recording, Vim  adds a no-op after any escape produced by pressing the Escape key interactively.

+---

-If you use `:let`, Vim will add a trailing `C-j`:
+Besides, if  the value you  assign to  the register ends  with a `CR`,  Vim will append a literal `C-j`:

     let @q = ":\r"
     reg q